esper-io/console_docs/docs/provisioning-methods/zte.md

       }
     }
 ```

-Once pasted into DPC Extras in Google ZTE, click ADD to finish the process.
+Once pasted into The DPC Extras in Google ZTE, click ADD to finish the process.

 Step 5: The added configuration will be displayed on the Configuration tab.

 ![Add config](./images/ZTE/4-addedConfig.png)